 Step 2 – Bond with your interviewer

 Most boards have an inherent sense of purpose.
 Despite recent press to the contrary, they tend to be committed to making a difference, and want people who are equally committed.
-A critical part of showing that dedication is understanding your why.
+A critical part of showing that dedication is understanding your Why.
 Why are you interested in joining that particular board?
-What’s your motivation?
+What’s your motivation for becoming a board director?
 Knowing this will enable you to be authentic, genuine and passionate to the board, and will help you leave an amazing impression.

 It also pays to create an emotional bond with your interviewer.
 Having a shared connection or experience creates a different type of listening, and shows that you’re just like them.
 Being on the same level bolsters your confidence further, and also gives them an example of how successfully you can interact with and relate to your peers – a prime quality in a board director.